Jeddo Tunnel: Hydrology

 The level of precipitation in the watershed of the Jeddo Tunnel between 1996 and 1998 was 48.5 in per year.
 The average level of surface runoff during the same period was 3.46 in.
 The base runoff was 32.18 in inches and the evapotranspiration was 12.87 in inches.
 The Jeddo Tunnel is the largest carrier of water away from the Jeddo Tunnel watershed.
 There are several streams on the surface, such as Black Creek, Little Black Creek, Hazle Creek, and Cranberry Creek.
 Besides minepools, contributors to the flow of the tunnel include precipitation draining through mines, seepage of streams, and water falling through sinkholes and cave-ins.

 39% of the Jeddo Tunnel's discharge, or 30.99 ft3 per second, comes from the Black Creek watershed.
 26%, or 16.31 ft3 per second comes from the Cranberry Creek watershed.
 21%, or 21.01 ft3 per second, comes from the Hazle Creek watershed.
 14%, or 11.43 ft3 per second, comes from the Little Black Creek watershed.
 The tunnel's discharge is lowest in November.
-The specific conductance of the water in the Jeddo Tunnel is on average around 728 micromohs.
+The specific conductance of the water in the Jeddo Tunnel is on average around 728 micromhos.